 University of Minnesota Physicians Screening for COVID-19

-University of Minnesota Physicians (M Physicians) is actively monitoring the global COVID-19 outbreak and is taking precautions to prevent the spread of all respiratory illnesses.
+M Physicians is continuously monitoring COVID-19 and is taking precautions to prevent the spread of all respiratory illnesses.
 Our providers are using guidelines from the Centers for Disease Control (CDC) to evaluate patients for COVID-19.

 What to do if you suspect you have COVID-19?